 Webcam

-A webcam is a camera that connects to a computer.
-It captures either still pictures or motion video, and with the aid of software, can transmit its video on the Internet in real-time.
-The picture is of a Logitech Webcam C270, an example of a webcam.
+A webcam is a camera and peripheral that connects to a computer.
+Webcams capture either still pictures or motion video, and with the aid of software, can transmit its video on the Internet in real-time.
+The picture is of a Logitech Webcam C270, a modern example of a webcam that attaches to a desktop or laptop computer.

 Unlike a digital camera and digital camcorder, a webcam does not have any built-in storage.
 Instead, it is always connected to a computer and uses the computer hard drive as its storage.